mccdaq/daqhats/examples/c/mcc172/README.md

 channels.

-- **multi_hat_synchronous_scan**: acquires synchronous data from up to eight MCC 118 HATs using external clock and trigger options.
+- **multi_hat_synchronous_scan**: acquires synchronous data from up to eight MCC 172 HATs using shared clock and trigger options.
 Refer to the README file in the multi_hat_synchronous_scan example folder for more information.